 National Medical Center

 The National Medical Center is located at 245, Eulji-ro, Jung-gu, Seoul (Naver Map).
-The total cost of PCR testing with English results at the National Medical Center should be about 205,710 KRW.
-The PCR test will cost 185,710 won and the English medical certificate will cost an additional 20,000 won.
+The total cost of PCR testing with English results at the National Medical Center varies depending on whether you will be arriving on a weekday or in the afternoon. should be about 141,930 KRW total with the English certificate.
+The PCR test itself will cost 121,930 won and the English medical certificate will cost an additional 20,000 won.
+If you are going to China, expect to pay more for an additional IgM test.
 You can also call them at 02-2260-7114 for more information.

 I’ve attached a medical notice from the National Medical Center regarding PCR testing for overseas travel below and ran it through Yandex translator.
 The translation is not the best, but you get the idea.
 Most importantly, the National Medical Center is open on weekends and holidays.